SPRG14/sketchbook/README.md

 1. Ability to draw around the canvas with the mouse
 2. You can reset the canvas
-3. You can change the brush color
+3. You can change the tool color
 4. You can change the canvas color

 ### How to use: